WHAT WE DO

 The Farm and Food Program offers five elective groups to families connected with the Family Nurturing Center.
 For some, walking out to the field and indulging in a cup of freshly steeped tea is a big leap into the realm of therapeutic horticulture.
 For others, several hours of physical exercise accompanied by a basket of fresh produce is more rewarding.
 Many parents make group a regular part of their weekly routine and contribute their knowledge, skills, and experience throughout the seasons.
 Several committed parents have evolved into roles as Peer Mentors who help facilitate groups and provide invaluable insight into ongoing program development.

-Moms and Dads Farm Groups meet weekly at Hanley Historic Farm and OnTrack’s Mom’s Home Program.
+Dads Farm Group meets weekly at Hanley Historic Farm.
 Participants use sustainable farming methods to maintain organic grow space at two farm sites.
 Parents bring home fresh produce, storage crops, and preserved food from our farms to supplement their family’s diets.
 Seasonal construction and maintenance projects provide creative outlets and opportunities for group problem solving.
 The inclusion of expressive arts activities such as painting, fiber arts, and traditional crafts further enhances the group experience.

 Family Farm Group meets weekly at Hanley Historic Farm from Spring through Fall.
 Parents and their children work together on the farm with an emphasis on connecting with one another and with the natural environment through the shared experience of caring for plants and animals.
 Families care for our chickens, explore the farm, and participate in gardening activities in our greenhouse and children’s garden.